Drawing as Exploration and Language as Narrative

 By layering works with repeated use of collage based on old life drawings of mine, I have a similar effect.

-Works like Matrix (Fig 11), blending mono-printing with painted and layered elements, resists immediate visual clarity, incorporating enigmatic motifs like knots and glaciers.
-Their energy and layered imagery evoke a sense of impending transformation and exploration, suggesting a deeper, almost mystical engagement with the physical and metaphysical realms.
+Works like Matrix (see fig. 11), blend mono-printing with painted and layered elements, and resist immediate visual clarity, incorporating enigmatic motifs like knots and glaciers.
+Their energy and layered imagery evoke a sense of impending transformation and exploration, suggesting a deeper, engagement with the physical and metaphysical realms.

-Where my work currently differs from hers is in its focus on form and the dynamic way it inhabits the frame, rather than emphasizing atmosphere.
+Where my work currently differs from hers is in its focus on form and the dynamic way it inhabits the frame, rather than emphasising atmosphere.
 While Parrott's paintings use chance-based techniques to create vibrant compositions, my work highlights the deliberate shaping and placement of forms within the canvas.
 This involves a careful consideration of structure, edges, and spatial relationships, allowing the forms to assert themselves within the composition.
-By concentrating on how these forms occupy space, I aim to create a tension and energy that engages the viewer with the physicality of the work, highlighting a more structural and intentional approach, for example Place (Fig 12).
+By concentrating on how these forms occupy space, I aim to create a tension and energy that engages the viewer with the physicality of the work, highlighting a more structural and intentional approach (see fig. 12).

 The New Zealand-born, Los Angeles-based painter is known for her vibrant abstractions, which blend intuitive, chance-driven techniques with historical motifs and methods, resulting in a distinctive style.

-McIntyre's compositions are often shaped by her use of oils and unconventional materials like oxidized steel, allowing for spontaneous and dynamic organic interactions, (fig 13).
+McIntyre's compositions are often shaped by her use of oils and unconventional materials like oxidised steel, allowing for spontaneous and dynamic organic interactions (see fig. 13).

 Some of her most recent work has been created during a residency at Farrington Press, a solar-powered print shop in the remote California desert.